hyperledger/aries-rfcs/concepts/0346-didcomm-between-two-mobile-agents/README.md

 ## Message Forwarding process by cloud agents

 When the message is reached to cloud agent "B", the message is first unpacked by cliud agent "B"'s private key.
-It then finds out the message type is of "cloudagentmessageforward".
+It then finds out the message type is of "forward".
 It then processes the message by taking the value of the "message" attribute in the decrypted json and sending it to the forwardTo URI.

 Thus Cloud Agent "B" unpacks the message and forward the message to Cloud Agent "C" who then again unpacks and forwards it to Cloud Agent "A".
 Cloud Agent "A" ultimately unpacks and forwards it to Bob's edge agent (For simplicity sake we are not describing how the message reaches Bob through Bob's registered cloud agents)